pavithra994/cormack/README.md

 # Cormack Concreting Job Management System

+Simpler instructions to set up this app for development using Vagrant are also available: see `README.vagrant.md`.

 ## Admin Access
 In order to gain access to the Administrator dashboard (in the case of vagrant/local dev setup, it is usually in